singh1114/best/_posts/2020-03-23-k-nearest-neighbor-algorithm-using-sklearn-distance-metric.md

 Let's consider that we have a dataset containing heights and weights of dogs and horses marked properly.
 We will create a plot using weight and height of all the entries.

-Now whenever a new entry comes in, we will choose a value of `k`.
+Now whenever a new entry comes in from the test dataset, we will choose a value of `k`.

 For the sake of this example, let's assume that we choose 4 as the value of `k`.
 We will find the distance of the nearest four values and the one having the least distance will have more probability and is assumed as the winner.